 By being able to take in the entirety of a curved screen, even at its largest sizes, your eyes will take advantage of that natural feeling to remain comfortable.
 All in all, when considering curved vs. flat monitors, bear in mind that your eyes will be able to do their job more comfortably when viewing the former.

-When researching curved vs. flat monitors, it’s common for the specs of curved screens to correlate greater immersion with superior field of view.
+When researching curved vs. flat monitors, it’s common for the specs of curved screens to correlate greater immersion with a superior field of view.
 Frankly, this is true for the same reasons that curved screens are also more comfortable than their flat counterparts.

 Since a curved screen directs light from all angles towards the viewer’s eye, the idea is that you will be able to take everything in without much ocular exertion.
 Therefore, if your eyes are more easily covering a larger field of view, as compared to flat screens, then curved monitors will thus feel larger.